| |

 If you have a German residence permit for work purposes and are considering moving somewhere else while keeping your job in Germany – you might have some problems.

-A German residence permit, be it EU Blue Card or a regular work permit, doesn’t allow you to stay in other countries for an extended period of time.
+A German residence permit, be it EU Blue Card or a regular work permit, doesn’t allow you to stay in other countries for an extended time.

-Nonetheless, holders of the German EU Blue Card can stay outside of Germany for up to twelve months without losing entitlement to it.
+Nonetheless, the German EU Blue Card holders can stay outside of Germany for up to twelve months without losing entitlement to it.

 2. Taxation while working remotely from abroad